RV Camping in the Florida Everglades

 Exotic birds, ancient reptiles and a tropical jungle the likes of which you’ll find nowhere else in the United States await…

-Historically stretching from what is now Orlando to the southern tip of Florida, the Everglades are a massive, slow moving river, a unique ecosystem in the United States, and one of the most amazing places for camping, kayaking and birdwatching an RVer can explore.
+Historically stretching from what is now Orlando to the southern tip of Florida, the Everglades are a massive, slow-moving river, a unique ecosystem in the United States, and one of the most amazing places for camping, kayaking and birdwatching an RVer can explore.

-Even the seemingly endless cityscape stretching from Miami to West Palm Beach were formerly part of this wetland that plays home to alligators, crocodiles and–as John James Audubon described it–so many birds they once blocked out the sun for some time.
+Even the seemingly endless cityscape stretching from Miami to West Palm Beach was formerly part of this wetland that plays home to alligators, crocodiles and–as John James Audubon described it–so many birds they once blocked out the sun for some time.
 While the progress of man may have reduced the size of the Everglades, and diminished some aspects of the wildlife still found in the region, the Everglades are still abundant with opportunities for the modern outdoorsman.